 - Purchase the complete Expat Arrivals San Francisco Guide (PDF)

-In true West Coast spirit, the San Francisco education and school system is a little left of centre when compared with the rest of the country.
+In true West Coast spirit, the San Francisco public education and school system is a little left of centre when compared with the rest of the country.
 There are also plenty of private schools to choose from in San Francisco, including international schools offering foreign curricula.

 Public schools in San Francisco

 Unlike most school districts in America, children in San Francisco do not necessarily attend public schools based on their residential address.
 The city tries to maintain even demographics in each school based on income, race and language.

 Despite these attempts at equalising schools, some have much higher test scores than others.
 Families can choose a number of preferred schools in San Francisco, which can be spread out over the city, and the school board assigns their child to one of them.
 Most of the time, children can attend a school from among their top choices.
-For this reason, it is even more important than usual for expat parents to research the best options available when choosing a school for their child.
+For this reason, it is even more important than usual for parents to research the best options available when choosing a school for their child.